 The specifics of a propeller are all determined based on its RPM performance on your engine when running at wide open throttle (WOT).
 This appropriate range will be listed in your owner’s manual.

 Every design feature of a propeller will affect its performance in a number of different ways.
 Because the variations are so complex, manufacturers have specified which engine models are designed to work with their particular propeller.

-If you use the Prop Finder on our page, you will likely be given more than a few different propellers that will fit your particular engine.
+If you use the Prop Selector on our page, you will likely be given more than a few different propellers that will fit your particular engine.
 You will then be able to select different style variations based on your preferences.

 These factors can vary slightly with every motor, all depending on what you decide to use your boat for.
 You can go through our Prop Finder to find out which propellers will fit with your engine, and then choose one of the suggested pitches and diameters based on your preference.

 Larger diameter is generally better for pushing heavy loads and maneuvering at low speeds as well as getting excellent hole-shot because of the expanded grip on the water.

 Smaller diameter propellers will spin faster making them a good choice for performance boats that need higher top end speeds.

 A V6 outboard prop would range 13”-16” while a 10 horsepower propeller would be around 8”.